Zaltarba/blog/_posts/2024-07-14-AboutMarketSentiment.md

 - **Put/Call Ratio**
 - **IV Skewness**

 These metrics provide valuable insights into market dynamics and potential trend shifts in stock prices.
+If you want to use them easily, feel free to check my app [here](https://is-it-time-to-buy.streamlit.app/)

 **Practical Tip** : Option data can easily be access for major stock with yfinance for free